Multi-dimensional chaos I: Classical and quantum mechanics: Modeling the spacings between peaks in two dimensions

 There is one exception: when $N$ is taken to be small, for instance $N=3$, we can see in fact the repulsion with $\b_{\mathrm{eff}} = 1+\beta_X+\beta_Y$ when plotting the distributions of nearest neighbor spacings or path spacing ratios, as we did in the previous section.
 The effective linear repulsion occurs when $N$ is large, and is due to the way the 1D sets of eigenvalues are combined into 2D ones.
 Note that this is very different from the one dimensional case, where the distributions of spacings computed for small matrices, like the Wigner surmise, can be used without problem for large $N$ with very minor deviations.

 Lastly, if the number of dimensions is $d$, we can observe that the effective repulsion in the toy model is not linear, but with $\beta{\text{eff}} = (d-1)$.
-This comes from taking the eigenvalues to be essentially uncorrelated as in the Poisson case and then $F(\delta) \sim \delta^d$ is just proportional to the volume of radius $\delta$.
+This comes from taking the eigenvalues to be essentially uncorrelated as in the Poisson case and then $F(\delta) \sim \delta^d$ is just proportional to the volume of a sphere of radius $\delta$.